immauss/openvas/Readme.md

 - - - -

 ### 4 Augusut 2022 ###
-22.04 !!
+## 22.04 !! ##
-I was able to get all the new code build in the container.
+I was able to get all the new code to build in the container.
 Step one complete.
-Now I need to work out the additions to the startup scripts to add in the notus-scanner.
-Shoudn't be difficult, so hopefully havea beta out in a few days.
+Now I need to work out the additions to the startup scripts to add in the new notus-scanner.
+Shoudn't be difficult, so hopefully I will have a beta out in a few days.

 -Scott